sharetribe/web-template/src/transactions/README.md

 This directory contains the different transaction processes that this client app can handle.
-You should note that these client-app-related processes should match with actual transaction processes that are visible in Sharetribe Flex Console.
+You should note that these client-app-related processes should match with actual transaction processes that are visible in Sharetribe Console.

 There's a bit of duplication involved with transaction processes.
-If you decide to customize existing transaction processes or create a unique process, you need to define the process so that the Sharetribe Flex backend understands it.
+If you decide to customize existing transaction processes or create a unique process, you need to define the process so that the Sharetribe backend understands it.
 You can use Flex CLI to push the process to your marketplace environment.

 Read more about transaction processes:
 https://www.sharetribe.com/docs/concepts/transaction-process/

 > The default processes are referenced also in the directory: _../../ext/transaction-processes_.

-In addition to the process that is saved to the Sharetribe Flex platform, you also need to add the new or modified process here.
+In addition to the process that is saved to the Sharetribe platform, you also need to add the new or modified process here.
 This directory guides how this web app renders different pages - and the app needs to have knowledge about what happens after each transition in the process.

 Read more about how to take new or modified transaction processes into use in this template.
 https://www.sharetribe.com/docs/how-to/change-transaction-process-in-ftw/